rharp/DrupalGovCon2018/apps/v1/README.md

      },

 ### 8. Build your environment
-Now that the scripts have been added we can type in these commands to generate the application.
+We can run in the following commands to generate the application.

      npm run build
      npm run start